Case studies AI-powered patient matching

 Reflection

-This project showed how important it is to design AI workflows that feel transparent and trustworthy.
 I included it because AI-driven efficiency is becoming essential in healthcare and this work reflects my ability to design for complex data-sensitive processes.